the crone

 I unwrapped my cheese sandwich hurriedly and took a bite.
 I wasn’t hungry, and it tasted of rank plastic.
 But I looked up quickly to make sure David saw that I was sharing the same lunch as him.

-That he could see we were together in our Cheese Sandwich Experience.
+That he could see we were together in our pre-destined Cheese Sandwich Experience.

 David did look up.
 He did see my cheese sandwich.
 And he said (in words that are toasted into my heart) “Urgh!
 Yuck.
 Poor you!
 Imagine, THAT kind of boring bread with THAT kind of cheese.
 Urgh.
 Yuck.”